 Don’t utilize only one app or one website.
-There are popular ones that are fantastic, but some of the information isn’t reliable, up to date, or just isn’t complete.
+Some popular ones are fantastic, but some of the information isn’t reliable, up-to-date, or complete.
 Cross-check, recheck, and triple-check.
 It’s not as time-consuming as you think.
 It takes us about 30 minutes to do our “plan A and plan B” and then scope out the closest Walmart for the last resort plan.
 We use at least 7 different resources.
 Apps on our phones and websites.

 Watch your days of the week!
 People who work hard want to get away on the weekend.
 We’ve been there!
 Maybe you have also.
 The best time to find a boondocking spot is Monday-Thursday.
-We recently didn’t think about this and ended up pulling into our location on a Friday.
+We recently didn’t think about this and pulled into our location on a Friday.
 With everyone else who was just there for the weekend.
 We were quickly reminded of why this tip is important.
 Holiday weekends …. get in no later than Wednesday and plan to stay through the whole weekend.
-If you try to get in on Thursday or Friday and expect to find a place to boondock, you will be frustrated.
+You will be frustrated if you try to get in on Thursday or Friday and expect to find a place to boondock.